Project

 Add companion integer nth-root method to recent Integer#isqrt

-Added by jzakiya (Jabari Zakiya) about 7 years ago.
-Updated almost 7 years ago.
+Added by jzakiya (Jabari Zakiya) almost 8 years ago.
+Updated over 7 years ago.

 Status: